HowProgrammingWorks/Book/content/en/1-2-Examples.md

 ## 1.2.
 Examples in JavaScript, Python and C languages

-We will write code examples in different languages, but preference will not be given to the best, beautiful and fast, but to those that cannot be avoided.
-We will take `JavaScript` as the most common, `Python`, because there are areas where it is impossible to go without it and `C`, as a language close enough to assembly language, which is still very relevant and has had the significant influence on modern languages ​​in terms of syntax and ideas it contains.
+We will write code examples in different languages, but preference will not be given to the best, beautiful and fast, but to those that are indispensable.
+We will take `JavaScript` as the most common, `Python`, because there are areas where you cannot do without it and `C`, language close enough to assembly language, which is still very relevant and has had the significant influence on modern languages ​​in terms of syntax and built-it ideas.
 All three are very far from the language of my dreams, but this is what we have.
 At first glance, `Python` is very different from `JavaScript` and other C-like languages, although this is only at first glance, we will show that it is very similar to `JavaScript` since the type system, data structures and especially the built-in collections are very similar in them.
-Although syntactically the difference in the code blocks organization using indentation and curly brackets `{}` is striking the eye, in reality, such a difference is not so significant, and there is much more in common between `JavaScript` and `Python` than between any of them and the language `C`.
+Although syntactically, the difference in the code blocks organization using indentation and curly brackets `{}` is striking the eye, in reality, such a difference is not so significant, and there is much more in common between `JavaScript` and `Python` than between any of them and the language `C`.

-We will not start by learning the syntax but immediately by reading bad code and searching for errors in it.
+We will not start over by learning the syntax, but immediately by reading bad code and searching for errors in it.
 Let's take a look at the following snippets, the first one will be in `JavaScript`:

 ```js
 let first_num = 2;